 Arizona Revised Statute 13-1802 states that theft will become a felony offense when the dollar amount exceeds $1000.
 Anything below $1000 is a misdemeanor.

 There are exceptions to this rule.
-Any time the item in question is a firearm or an animal, it is a felony.
+Any time the item in question is a firearm or an animal, it is a felony in Arizona.
 There are other extenuating circumstances that may elevate a misdemeanor theft charge to a felony theft charge, such as an assault during the theft.

 Felony Theft Penalties

 Theft of an item worth less than $1000 is a Class 1 Misdemeanor in Arizona.
 This is the most serious class of misdemeanor Arizona can charge its citizens with.
 It can result in six months of jail time, $2500 in fines, and restitution to the victim.

 For items with a value greater than $1000, you will be facing felony theft charges.
-The classes of felonies and the associated Arizona penalties are as follows.
+The classes of Arizona felonies and their penalties are as follows.

 Class 6 Felony Theft in Arizona

 This is the lowest level of felony theft in Arizona.
 This is when the dollar amount of the item in question is between $1000 and $2000.
 Penalties for a Class 6 felony charge could include a minimum of four months to a maximum of two years of incarceration.
 Your fines could total up to $150,000.